Olafcito/arte-suave-signup/README.md

 2. **Class Data Extraction** 📋
    - Fetches the class signup page
-   - Cleans the HTML (removes scripts, styles, comments)
+   - Cleans the HTML (removes scripts, styles, comments) to reduce token usage
    - Uses OpenAI to intelligently parse the cleaned HTML for class details
    - This approach is more resilient to HTML structure changes compared to fixed BeautifulSoup selectors!